yunusemrecatalcam/RD-Monitoring-Helm/Readme.md

 content.
 As we are mounting this configmap to the pod, our default dashboards are being shown in the grafana automatically.

+# Node Exporter
+Linux server metrics exporter
+- ds (Daemonset): Daemonset object type makes us enable to deploy 1 node exporter pod to every one of our nodes.
+We need that as we need to monitor all the nodes we have.
+Configurations are pretty similar with deployment/statefulset files.
+This daemonset file deploys our node exporter pods.